smithy-lang/smithy-examples/smithy-typescript-examples/minimal-aws-sdk-client/README.md

 This project provides a template to get started using [Smithy TypeScript](https://github.com/smithy-lang/smithy-typescript/) to create a minimal AWS SDK client (for DynamoDB).

-For more information Smithy Typescript, see the [Smithy Typescript Quickstart Guide](https://smithy.io/2.0/typescript/quickstart.html).
+For more information on Smithy TypeScript, see the [Smithy TypeScript Quickstart Guide](https://smithy.io/2.0/typescript/quickstart.html).

 ### Layout